ermingpei/cvmfs/cvmfs_on_cloud/README.md

+CVMFS is
-There are different approaches to enalbe CVMFS on a cloud, either install & configure directly on a running VM, or add a Customzation Script when launching a VM, or even apply it to your own cloud image(s).
+There are different approaches to enable CVMFS on a cloud, either install & configure directly on a running VM, or add a Customzation Script when launching a VM, or even apply it to your own cloud image(s).

 Here is the script and the snapshot of the dashboard: